 PRODUCTION WELL TESTING

-Well testing is performed to establish the Inflow Performance Relationship (IPR), to measure fluid fractions and to estimate tubing pressure and temperature gradients.
+Well testing is performed to establish the Inflow Performance Relationship (IPR) and estimate tubing pressure and temperature gradients.
 The information gathered can be used to calculate permeability, estimate Skin and identify boundaries and barriers.
 Real-time surface monitoring of downhole pressure allows the operator to confirm Pressure Build-Up (PBU) stabilization and avoids the guesswork associated with memory gauge surveys.
-This guarantees data quality and avoids unnecessary loss of production by enabling the well to be open up sooner.
+This guarantees data quality and avoids the unnecessary loss of production by enabling the well to be opened up sooner.

 CASE STUDY | AUSTRALIAN OPERATOR

 The SonicGauge™ Wireless Monitoring System provides real-time data acquisition in order to accurately monitor the ‘real’ dynamic fluid head over the PCP during the dewatering phase and to capture early well pressure build-up parameters in two Coal Seam Gas (CSG) wells.

 Real-time annulus fluid level data was required at frequent intervals in two shallow PCP wells over a 1-year period to ensure the wells were not pumped off, and to capture pressure build-up data between pumping cycles.
 The client required a cost-effective solution that did not require a wellhead pass-through, and which desirably did not have a cable strapped to tubing so the tubing string could be snubbed in and out of a live well.